Wukaken/tik_manager/README.md

 Tik Manager follows a simple folder hierarchy.
 The folder structure makes sense for manual browsing.
 There are minimal nested folders.
-If at some point, the user decides to stop using Scene Manager, it is possible to continue working without it.
+If at some point, the user decides to stop using Pd Manager, it is possible to continue working without it.
 However, Scenes saved after this point wont be included in the manager database

 Tik Manager has the following hierarchy: